Settlement

 Settlement definition and meaning

-A settlement is an agreement that you or a debt resolution company negotiates with your creditor to reduce what you owe on a debt.
+A settlement is an agreement that you or a debt relief company negotiates with your creditor to reduce what you owe on a debt.
 After all settlement amounts have been paid, the rest of your debt is forgiven and the balance is zeroed out.

 In many cases, the settlement is a single payment for a lump sum.
 Sometimes, however, the creditor will accept a series of payments.